hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 for `accounting.invoice_bkp_tab` and `billing.accounting_old_view`.
 The declared table and view (`client_tab` and `outst_payments`) are also included in the persistence layer.

+All tables and view &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

 ### Example #7 - Catalogs and Schemas

-In databases that implement catalogs and schemas (SQL Server and Sybase), these can be included using dot notation.
+In databases that implement catalogs and schemas &ndash; SQL Server and Sybase &ndash; these can be included using dot notation.

 ```xml
 <hotrod>